How to Borrow Money From Cash App (And When You Shouldn’t)

 Why did my Borrow feature disappear?

 Your eligibility for the Borrow feature is dynamic and can change at any time.
+In 2026, eligibility still depends on Cash App’s internal algorithm.
 If your direct deposits stop, your account usage decreases, or you have a late repayment on a previous loan, Cash App’s algorithm may remove the feature from your account.

 Cash App Borrow: A Tool, Not a Toy